perri99/Instantons-and-montecarlo-method-in-quantum-mechanics/README.md

 # Instantons-and-montecarlo-method-in-quantum-mechanics
 The aim of this project is to implement montecarlo techniques in the study of a quantum mechanical problem.
 In this context we studied a non relativistic particle in a double well potential and tried to understand the role of tunneling events (instantons).
-The project is written in python with the implementation of numba JIT compiler in order to obtain a sensitive execution time speed up.
+The project is written in python with the implementation of numba JIT compiler in order to obtain a sensitive speed up of the execution time .

 ## Table of Contents
  1. Requirements